A Note on the Gibbsian Representation of the Gradient of a Vector Field: Conclusions and Perspective

 \item Frequently, the vorticity matrix ($\boldsymbol{\Omega}$ in the developments above) is specified without a clear indication as to whether the representation is in prefactor or postfactor form.
 This leads to an indeterminate presentation.
 For clarity, it is may be useful to express how subsequent multiplications are intended (e.g., as a postfactor for $\boldsymbol{\Omega}$, or as a prefactor for $\boldsymbol{\Omega}^\dagger$). \\

 \item Because there of the past ambiguity in the use of the symbol $\nabla {\bf v}$, it is suggested that when one intends to use Gibbsian notation for the dyadic, that this be emphasized by explicit use of the $\otimes$ symbol, especially when the gradient of a vector field is represented.
-Thus, $\nabla \otimes {\bf v}$ would be used for a dyad in postfactor position, whereas $(\nabla \otimes {\bf v})^\dagger$ would be used for a dyad in prefactor position.
+Thus, $\nabla \otimes {\bf v}$ would be used for a dyad in postfactor position, whereas $(\nabla \otimes {\bf v})^\dagger$ would be used for a dyad in prefactor position. \\

-\item The modern tools of geometric algebra can be adapted to represent the results that we have determined above.
+\item The modern tools of geometric algebra can be adapted to represent the results that we have discussed above.
 It is especially notable that these results are \emph{consistent} with the form defining the gradient of a vector field in Gibbs' notation.
-These results are discussed further in Appendix B.
+These results are discussed further in Appendix \ref{appendixB}.

 \end{enumerate}